 Regulating speech works well to sanitize the airwaves, it lets us pat ourselves on the back and it provides us with the tangible means by which we can convince ourselves and the world of how tolerant we are.
 In so far as actually combating hateful ideology, however, they do absolutely nothing.
 Hate speech is symptomatic; simply a vocalization of much larger problems within society, and by prohibiting it instead of confronting it, we do the opposite of addressing the mentality which produces it in the first place.

-Ideas that would otherwise be voiced in public are instead driven underground to fester where opponents are unlikely to be present.
 It’s a fallacy to assume that legally denying hate speech a bigger platform stops hate from spreading, or that at least it minimizes exposure to such ideas.
 Can we say with straight face that legislation is having an effect in stemming rising bigotry in France?
 Or in the UK?

 In the aftermath of the January shootings in Paris, the term “free speech absolutism” began making its rounds through the public debate, which at the time was ubiquitous.
 Disappointingly, its use was almost invariably disparaging in nature and used primarily in the context of arguing for limits to free expression.
 While I don’t personally regard Charlie Hebdo’s cartoons as hate speech, if the concession were to be made that they were, it should still be of no consequence to whether or not they should have been allowed to publish them.

-“Free speech absolutism”, in so far as it relates to the expression of ideas, opinions, and convictions about the nature of the world etc., is a term much like “cat felinity” or “Christian Catholicism”; free speech is absolute by definition, there is no such thing as free expression of opinion within parameters.
+“Free speech absolutism”, as it relates to the expression of ideas, opinions, and convictions about the nature of the world etc., is a term much like “cat felinity” or “Christian Catholicism”; free speech is absolute by definition, there is no such thing as free expression of opinion within parameters.

 Again, it’s important to acknowledge that the driving force behind hate speech laws is generally the protection of minority communities from having their dignity attacked, which of course is a noble pursuit per se, but the backhanded gift of being unburdened of our need to critically attack hate directly at the source is a poisoned chalice from which we’ve been drinking merrily, and whose effects are becoming increasingly clear.

 In spite of this, every nation on earth, with the exception of the United States by virtue of its First Amendment, has laws in place that limit opinion within constraints deemed permissible.
-This is to be expected in non-democracies, but Europe?
-The continent that gave us the age of enlightenment, that produced the ideas of John Stuart Mill and Voltaire, of Spinoza and Thomas Paine, still struggles with the concept of free expression?
+This is to be expected in non-democracies.
+But Europe, the continent that gave us the age of enlightenment, that produced the ideas of John Stuart Mill and Voltaire, of Spinoza and Thomas Paine, still struggles with the concept of free expression.

 While the activity being banned today is quite obviously and importantly different from what was being restricted during Europe’s darker chapters, we too easily assume that we know where to draw the line, that our subjective assessment of what is palatable is the right one.
 While the ideas that are found deeply offensive in the west are bigoted ones, how can we be comfortable with the idea of prosecuting someone like Katie Hopkins because we find her remarks deplorable, while condemning other governments for prosecuting secular bloggers for saying things they find deeply offensive in their cultures?
-The ability to speak one’s mind must be universal, it needs to transcend cultural differences.
+The ability to speak one’s mind must be universal, transcending cultural differences.